FF-GardenFn/personalized-news-bot/documentation/README.md

 ## Model Evolution & Versioning

-Our iterative development journey (from initial Type-S models to the current Type-H2.7.3) is detailed through version-specific design documents and performance analyses, primarily found within the `[04_Architecture/](04_Architecture/)` and `[05_Analysis/]` directories.
-These sections explain the evolution of strategies, design choices, and outcomes, often referencing earlier stages.
+Our iterative development journey over nine months  (from initial Type-S models to the current Type-H2.7.3) is detailed through version-specific design documents and performance analyses, primarily found within the `[04_Architecture/](04_Architecture/)` and `[05_Analysis/]` directories.
+These sections provide a comprehensive trail of the strategies, design choices, and incremental improvements made in performance, cost-efficiency, latency, factual accuracy, and safety metrics.

-For those interested in the most granular historical data, a `legacy/` directory archives raw materials from these earlier iterations, including detailed logs, original development notes, and deprecated code segments.
-This provides a comprehensive trail of the incremental improvements made in performance, cost-efficiency, latency, factual accuracy, and safety metrics over the project's nine-month development.

 ---